Updated July 10, 2020

 - In cases where you have little control, such as weather, be sure to tend to the extra needs an older horse may have during cold and hot weather by providing blankets when necessary, and designing proper living spaces that combat the effects of temperature stress.

 It’s especially important to monitor older horses’ living spaces to make sure they offer enough traction.
 Be on the lookout for places where they could trip, as a fall could be devastating to an older resident.
 Older horses may need to have special bedding in order to make it easier for them to sleep and relax in their sleeping areas, especially to prevent pressure sores in horses who lay down more often than they used to or are bonier than they used to be.
-You should use shorter fibered straw or wood shavings for older horses who drag their legs and get stuck in longer straw.
-If this isn’t feasible in the horse’s living space, you can also give them a regularly cleaned, (naturally-sourced only) sand-covered pen to sleep on rather than straw.
-If using sand, care should be taken to prevent residents from ingesting sand which could cause an impaction.
-Hay should be placed up off the ground or in a clean area on the ground, and ideally food should be placed in non-sandy areas of the living space.
+You should use shorter fibered straw or wood shavings for older horses who drag their legs and get stuck in the longer straw.
+If this isn’t feasible in the horse’s living spaceThe indoor or outdoor area where an animal resident lives, eats, and rests., you can also give them a regularly cleaned (naturally sourced only) sand-covered pen to sleep on rather than straw.
+If using sand, care should be taken to prevent residents from ingesting sand, which could cause an impaction.
+Hay should be placed up off the ground or in a clean area on the ground, and ideally, food should be placed in non-sandy areas of the living space.
 Ground feeding or hanging nets lower can also prevent respiratory problems.
 Regardless of the specifics of the indoor space, always make sure that their food and water sources are close by!

 Outdoor Living Space Recommendations For Older Horses